 Even though arriving to stillness is one of the aims of 5Rhythms, the experience is good for those who struggle with the idea of sitting still directly and meditating.
 The reality is that there are different types of meditation that work for different types of people.

-5Rhythms dance features five stages that mimic different aspects of life
+5Rhythms features five stages that mimic different aspects of life

 “Good endings mean taking responsibility for the whole journey, distilling wisdom from our experience so that we may begin our next wave.”
 5Rhythms.com

-After a long journey through 5 Rhythms in which you’ve integrated and tapped into your body, sweat, breath and intuition, you are ready to ride the next wave in or out of the dance floor! ●
+After a long journey through 5 Rhythms in which you’ve integrated and tapped into your body, sweat, breath and intuition, you're ready to ride the next wave in or out of the dance floor! ●

 (2010, July 30) Use It or Lose It: Dancing Makes You Smarter, Longer.
 Richard Powers